Home

 This cartoon is available in our new book.
 Click here for details.

-The Comic Strip Knight and Day, the characters, and all writing and artwork on this site are ©2000-2008 by John W. Steventon, Jr. All rights reserved.
+The Comic Strips Knight and Day and The Inquiring Minds, the characters, and all writing and artwork on this site are ©2000-2013 by John W. Steventon, Jr. All rights reserved.

 ( Link icons to other sites are © their respective owners. )